DachunKai/EBVSR/README.md

 ```

 ### Contact
-Should you have any questions, please feel free to contact dachunkai@mail.ustc.edu.cn.
+If you have any questions, please feel free to contact dachunkai@mail.ustc.edu.cn.

 ### License and Acknowledgement